YuvalTzoor/CyberSight/README.md

       Click on 'Show Log' in the bottom right corner to monitor the build process in real-time.

 2. **Run Project:**
    After the build completes, wait for the ZSH terminal to display 'Done.
 Press any key to close the terminal.'
-Then, navigate to the top bar in VS Code and click on 'Run Task' and select 'Run Server, Client, and Flask'. <br />
+Then, navigate to the top bar in VS Code and click on 'Run Task' and select: 'Run Server, Client, and Flask'.
-   Alternatively, the following commands can be run: `pnpm -F server dev`, `pnpm -F client dev`, and `flask --app main run`
+   - Alternatively, the following commands can be run: `pnpm -F server dev`, `pnpm -F client dev`, and `flask --app main run`

    ![Example GIF](./run_tasks.gif)